GA-Dallas/The_FERN_Stack/README.md

 <hr>

-### Step Two - Create a Method to Update Component State
+### Step 2 - Create a Method to Update Component State

 To handle form data from `Dashboard.js` as React intended, we’ll Create a `handleChange()` method inside of `App.js` to update it’s state `text` property based on user input.